redhat-nfvpe/container-perf-tools/README.md

 The Dockerfile file under the root directory defines the all-in-one container.

-The all-in-one container is constructed in such a way that the tester has the flexiblity to customize a tool execution without rebuilding the container image.
+The all-in-one container is constructed in such a way that the tester has the flexibility to customize a tool execution without rebuilding the container image.

 For the all-in-one container, it's expected each tool will be located in its own directory with name cmd.sh.
 For example